The Grand Indian Route Logo TGRI-logo

 Langza Village

-If you’re looking for secret places to visit in Spiti Valley, start your list with Langza village.
+If you’re looking for secret places to visit in Spiti Valley, start your list with Langza Village.
 Surrounded by lofty mountains and green draped valleys, Langza village is indisputably the best-kept secret of Spiti Valley.

 It is located at a high elevation and blessed with the same splendor as the other picturesque villages of Spiti Valley.